anh-tong/anh-tong.github.io/_posts/2021-11-10-malliavin_calculus.md

 - the interest rate $r$
 - the volatility $\sigma$

-People working in finance are interested in obtaining some quanities named by some characters in Greek alphabet:
+People working in finance are interested in obtaining some quanities named after some characters in Greek alphabet:

 - **Delta:** $\Delta = \frac{\partial V_0}{\partial x}$
 - **Gamma:** $\Gamma = \frac{\partial^2 V_0}{\partial^2 x}$